tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 `$ sudo systemctl enable disable_gpe*.service`
 To make the service run in the current session you are in:
 `$ sudo systemctl start disable_gpe*.service`

+Now, disabling this service may or may not cause problems for you.
+Some people experience problems suspending the computer after disabling a service.
+But most of the time it will be fine.
+If not, please report back to me.
+As a final remark on the debugging of the CPU I wish to point out that you should always do your own monitoring of temperatures and of processes that are requiring an alarming amount of CPU power.
+To keep tracks of these processes you can run a package called htop.
+To install htop:
+`$ sudo pacman -S htop`
+To run htop, simply type:
+`$ htop`
+This will provide you with an interface in your terminal showing processes taking power from your CPU.

 ### 3.6 Configuring the battery power and power consumption
 Power is a package that will help us manage the power consumption if you are on a laptop.